iradielmt/UMKCDepartmentProject/README.md

 # UMKCDepartmentProject
 Web based application to handle GTA applications

-*DB Schema for this application is titled as UMKCGTAdatabase.sql
+*DB Schema for this application is titled as UMKCGTAdatabase.sql and can be found in this repo*
 # gta-portal

 ## Project setup